 The Tatra Mountains may not be as famous as the Swiss Alps or the Italian Dolomites, but I personally consider them as one of the best mountain ranges in Europe.

-Much of the Tatra Mountains rises over 2,000m above sea level, offering experienced hikers with a multitude of challenging, diverse trails serving up incredible views – and it won’t break the bank getting to or staying in the region.
+Much of the Tatra Mountains rises over 2,000m above sea level, offering experienced hikers with a multitude of challenging, diverse trails delivering incredible views – and it won’t break the bank getting to, or staying in the region.

 The Tatra Mountains straddle the border between Poland and Slovakia and can be approached from either country with dozens of hiking trails to choose from in the summer months.
 You could be roaming the trails for a month and still not do it all!

 When to go

 The best time to hike in the Tatra Mountains is during the European summer months from around June to September.
 Outside of summer, you may encounter snow on high altitude peaks requiring specialist gear such as crampons and the weather is likely to be less stable.
 I was in the Tatra Mountains one September and it rained most days.

 The summer months offer long hours of daylight, handy for hikes spanning more than 10 hours, and the most stable weather – although thunderstorms are always possible so be prepared and keep an eye on the weather.
 While the summer months are busy, you’ll see the crowds thin out the higher you go and the earlier in the day you start.

 Where to stay